woupiestek/midistuff_ts/log.md

 ## 2023-12-4

+- ~~reconsider number of quotes on labels (' vs ")~~
+- generate from nwctxt
+- generate music xml / lilypond
+- review metadata (are limited ranges of values okay?)

+## 2023-12-4

 - generate from nwctxt
 - generate music xml / lilypond
 - review metadata (are limited ranges of values okay?)